 We may earn a commission from affiliate links ()

-Mont Saint-Michel is a magical place.
-It's an island off the Normandy coast crowned with a majestic Gothic monastery.
+An awe-inspiring sight for tourists and spiritual seekers, the magnificent Gothic monastery of Mont Saint-Michel stands on an island off the Normandy coast.
 The Abbey of Mont Saint-Michel has been a sacred pilgrimage destination since the 10th century.
 Today, Mont Saint-Michel still draws visitors who arrive by foot at low tide just as pilgrims did during the medieval era.

 There are many options for getting to Mont Saint-Michel and touring the site.
 You can choose from an organized excursion as a day trip from Paris, you can drive there, or you can take public transportation on your own.
 Deciding on the best way to get to Mont Saint-Michel depends on your interests and how you prefer to travel.

-Visitors arrive at the town of Beauvoir on the mainland (2.5 kilometers from Mont Saint-Michel) as the island of Mont Saint-Michel is not accessible to cars and other automobiles.
-Near the Visitor Information Center and parking lots in Beauvoir, there are pedestrian paths and a bridge that lead to Mont Saint-Michel.
+Visitors arrive at the town of Beauvoir on the mainland (about three kilometers from Mont Saint-Michel), as the island of Mont Saint-Michel is not accessible to cars and other automobiles.
+Visitors must park their cars at the parking lots in Beauvoir or get dropped off there by taxi.

-Tourists can either take a shuttle bus or walk along one of the pedestrian paths, then cross the bridge (which takes about 45 minutes).
+From the parking lots in Beauvoir, tourists can either take a short shuttle-bus ride or walk along the pedestrian path, then cross the bridge (Pont Passerelle du Mont Saint-Michel) that leads to Mont Saint-Michel.
+It takes about 45 minutes to walk from the parking lots to Mont Saint-Michel.
 Strolling across the bridge offers the chance to admire fabulous views of Mont Saint-Michel.

-The Passeur (shuttle bus) picks up visitors at the Place des Navettes (near the Visitor Information Center) for a quick shuttle ride to Mont Saint-Michel.
-This free shuttle service runs frequently (between 7:30am and midnight) and takes less than 15 minutes to arrive at Mont Saint-Michel.
-The shuttle drop-off point is about 400 meters outside the ramparts that enclose the medieval city and abbey of Mont Saint-Michel.
+The Passeur (shuttle bus) picks up visitors at the Place des Navettes (near the Tourist Information Center) for a quick shuttle ride to Mont Saint-Michel.
+This free shuttle service runs frequently on a daily basis (between 7:30am and midnight) and takes less than 15 minutes to arrive at Mont Saint-Michel.
+The shuttle drop-off point is about 450 meters outside the ramparts that enclose the medieval village and abbey of Mont Saint-Michel.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.